-Although people are regularly cautioned against reusing the same username and password combination for more than one online account, it’s a common practice, which leaves them vulnerable on multiple sites when even one passwords gets leaked.
+Although people are regularly cautioned against reusing the same username and password combination for more than one online account, it’s a common practice, which leaves them vulnerable on multiple sites if even one of their passwords gets leaked.

 How Password Monitor works

-When you turn on Password Monitor, Microsoft Edge checks the passwords you’ve saved in the browser against a large database of known leaked passwords that are stored in the cloud.
+When you turn on Password Monitor for the first time, Microsoft Edge checks the passwords you’ve saved in the browser against a large database of known leaked passwords that are stored in the cloud.
 If any of your username-password pairs match those in the database, they'll appear on the Password Monitor page in Microsoft Edge Settings.
 Any passwords listed there are no longer safe to use and you should change them immediately.

 In addition to the details available on the Password Monitor page, you may also see one or more of the notifications below informing you that you have unsafe passwords that need to be updated:

-Summary notification When you turn on Password Monitor for the first time, all your passwords will be checked to see if any of them have been compromised.
+Summary notification When you turn on Password Monitor for the first time, all your saved passwords will be scanned to see if any of them have been compromised.
 If any of your passwords match those in the list of known leaked passwords, a notification appears:

 This notification appears only once each time a new password is found to be unsafe.
-When you see the notification, you have two options: Click View details to see more details or Not now to dismiss this notification.
+When you see the notification, you have two options—you can select View details to see more details or you can select Not now to dismiss this notification.

 Settings and more menu alert If you dismiss the summary notification, a small badge will continue to be visible in the Settings and more menu.

-Website notification Besides the notifications mentioned above, you may also see an alert when you visit a website whose saved password is known to be unsafe.
+Website notification Besides the notifications mentioned above, you may also see an alert when you visit a website that has a saved password which is known to be unsafe.

 To check your passwords anytime, select Scan now.
-The scan completes in seconds and you can learn about which of your passwords are unsafe and stay protected.
+The scan completes in seconds and you can learn about which of your passwords are unsafe and need to be updated immediately to stay protected.

 Security & privacy

 The security and privacy of your data is at the very heart of the design of Password Monitor.
-We have made this goal our utmost and uncompromising priority.
+We have made this goal our ultimate and uncompromising priority.